hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Relationship:
 - HESS /sitemap defines crawl intent and geometry.
+The Directory
 - XML sitemap.xml enumerates URLs within that declared surface.
+The Phone book.

 The XML Sitemap: A list of every page for a crawler to visit.